noahehall/theBookOfNoah/web_technologies/core/browser/browser.md

 	- the action of the service worker sending the information to a user
 	- lets the app display system notifications to the user
 	- uses the same mechanisms as a native app (mostly)
-	- split into two non technical areaas
+	- split into two non technical areas
 		- Invocation API
 			- controls how to make yoru notifications appear
 				- styling, vibration, etc